 Staying active as you get older is one of the best things you can do for your health.
 Regular physical activity can help you:

-- Reduce your risk for type 2 diabetes, heart disease, stroke, and some cancers
+- Reduce your risk for type 2 diabetes, heart disease, stroke, arthritis, osteoporosis, and some cancers

 - Improve your balance and prevent falls